 .PHONY: all check clean objects = $(wildcard *.in) outputs := $(objects:.in=.txt) all: $(outputs) %.txt: %.in pip-compile -v --output-file $@ $< test.txt: base.txt check: @which pip-compile > /dev/null clean: check - rm *.txt

-Here is that same file in a current project.
-NOTE that because make requires recipes to be indented by tabs, if you want to copy this file then it could be helpful to pull the raw file from Github rather than copying and pasting out of this webpage where the tabs have not been reproduced.
+Note 2: make requires recipes to be indented by tabs, so if you want to copy this file then it could be helpful to pull the raw file from Github rather than copying and pasting from this page which does not show tab characters.

 Let’s go over the key functionality provided by this Makefile:

 First two definitions:

 objects is a list containing every .in file in requirements folder.